 Supplementary Explanations Early Notification of General Meeting of Shareholders Notice of Convocation for the 15 th General Meeting of Shareholders held on June 29, 2020 was sent on June 8, 2020 (three weeks before the meeting).
 And prior to be sent, the notice was disclosed through the Tokyo Stock Exchange and uploaded onto the MUFG website.
-Scheduling of the General Meeting of Shareholders Avoiding the Peak Days Allowing Electronic Exercise of Voting Rights Voting rights can be exercised via the Internet.
-Participation in Electronic Voting Platform MUFG participates in a voting platform operated by ICJ, Inc. Providing Convocation Notice in English The Notice of Convocation is prepared in English and disclosed through the Tokyo Stock Exchange and uploaded onto the MUFG website.
-Other Before the meeting, a video of the business report and an explanation of the auditing report by the Audit Committee report are uploaded, and after the meeting, a video of report items, a summary of questions and answers and The Result of Exercise of Voting Right are uploaded onto MUFG website.
+Scheduling of the General Meeting of Shareholders Avoiding the Peak Days Allowing Electronic Exercise of Voting Voting rights can be exercised via the Internet.
+Rights voting rights can be exercised via the internet.
+Participation in Electronic Voting MUFG participates in a voting platform operated by ICJ, Inc. Platform Word participates in a voting platform operated by 163, inc. Providing Convocation Notice in The Notice of Convocation is prepared in English and disclosed through the Tokyo Stock English Exchange and uploaded onto the MUFG website.
+Other The video of report items, the summary of questions and answers, the result of exercise of voting right, etc. are uploaded onto MUFG website.